 The convention is that X0 conveys information regarding the BL31, BL32 and BL33 images from the Trusted Boot firmware and X1 can be used for other platform specific purpose.
-This convention allows platforms which use TF-A's BL1 and BL2 images to transfer additional platform specific information from Secure Boot without conflicting with future evolution of TF-A using X0 to pass a bl31\params structure.
+This convention allows platforms which use TF-A's BL1 and BL2 images to transfer additional platform specific information from Secure Boot without conflicting with future evolution of TF-A using X0 to pass a b131\params structure.

 BL31 common and SPD initialization code depends on image and entrypoint information about BL33 and BL32, which is provided via BL31 platform APIs.
 This information is required until the start of execution of BL33.
-This information can be provided in a platform defined manner, e.g. compiled into the platform code in BL31, or provided in a platform defined manner, e.g. rompiled into the platform code in BL31, or provided in a platform defined manner, e.g. compiled into the platform code in BL31, or provided in a platform defined manner, e.g. compiled into the platform code in BL31, or provided in a platform defined manner, e.g. compiled into the platform code in BL31, or provided in a platform defined memory location by the Trusted Boot firmware, or passed from the Trusted Boot Firmware via the Cold boot Initialization parameters.
+This information can be provided in a platform defined manner, e.g. compiled into the platform code in BL31, or provided in a platform defined memory location by the Trusted Boot firmware, or passed from the Trusted Boot Firmware via the Cold boot Initialization parameters.
 This data may need to be cleaned out of the CPU caches if it is provided by an earlier boot stage and then accessed by BL31 platform code before the caches are enabled.